gustavo-gomes-ghg/gustavo-gomes-ghg/README.md

   - a) Data ingestion layer uses NodeJS as backend and KafkaJS library as external client to act as Kafka Producer and Consumer for tweets.
 Kafka set up with Docker image
   - b) Speed layer uses Apache Spark Python API to compute analytics and Kafka Python external client to act as analytical Producer
   - c) Visualization layer uses ReactJS to display tweets and analytics from each different topic in distinct pages.
+New messages and analytics are received using socket connection from backend.
 ![](https://github.com/gustavo-gomes-ghg/gustavo-career-history/blob/master/public/images/data_engineering/twitter_stream/twitter_stream_new.png)

 ##### _Learning Outcomes_